Taiyuan: Environment

 The municipality of Taiyuan is 6988 km2.
-Taiyuan has a forest area of 146,700 hectares. and total grassland area of 422.5 km2 in 2007.
-The forest area coverage rate in the six urban districts has been increased to 21.69% in 2015.
+It had a forest area of 146,700 hectares and total grassland area of 422.5 km2 in 2007.
+The forest area coverage rate in the six urban districts increased to 21.69% in 2015.

 Air pollution

-Taiyuan had suffered from severe air pollution, especially in the 1990s, and the first decade of the 21st century, and once it was even listed among the ten most air-polluted cities in the world.
-Recently, the air quality has been gradually improved with increasing public awareness of air quality control and stricter and more detailed rules for pollution applied.
-However, according to the 2014 statistical book issued by the National Bureau of Statistics, even though no longer among the worst polluted cities in China, Taiyuan still has below-average ambient air quality, compared with other major Chinese cities.
-A 2019 study estimated that in 2016, there were 228,000 households in the city burning coal, burning a total of 1,096,000 tons that year alone.
-The authors of the study suggested that the local government should do more to transition from coal energy to gas energy, provide more electrical heating infrastructure, and transition to more renewable energy sources.
-In recent years, the city has taken further action to combat air pollution, creating a "coal-free zone" of 1,460 km^{2} in 2017.
+Taiyuan has suffered from severe air pollution, especially in the 1990s and the first decade of the 21st century, and it was once listed among the ten most air-polluted cities in the world.
+Air quality has been gradually improving, with increasing public awareness of air quality control and stricter and more detailed rules for pollution being applied.
+The city has taken action to combat air pollution, creating a "coal-free zone" of 1,460 km^{2} in 2017.
 This zone prevents most people and organizations from buying, selling, storing, transporting, burning, or using coal.
 In 2019, the Taiyuan City Government expanded the size of this zone slightly, to a total of 1,574 km^{2}.